paulvaughan/week1-week2/README.md

 - includes html, css and js
 - use of creative intuition
 - adherence to specific code parameters (as stated in assignment)

+## Final edits for lab assignment two
+- updates to css, html and js
+- verification of js code
+- fingers crossed